How to Hire Remote Workers as Contractors in Denmark

 Misclassification risk: Employee vs. contractor

-The chief compliance risk for your company is misclassification of the contractor, where under Danish law they are actually being treated and managed as an employee.
+The chief compliance risk for your company is misclassification of the contractor, where under Danish law they are being treated and managed as an employee.
 The criteria for employee status in Denmark are:

 - Supervision and control by a manager